Health Information Technology Careers Overview

 Areas of Opportunity

-When you earn your associate degree in Health Information Technology from DeVry University, you'll be prepared for a number of booming career fields.
-Here are a couple of examples:
+When you earn your associate degree in Health Information Technology from DeVry University, you'll be prepared for entry-level career field in the following:

 Careers in health information technology can be found in a wide variety of settings, such as: